 We expect our suppliers to meet the same standards we impose on ourselves.

-The Board operates through four committees: Audit, CGN, Sustainability and Corporate Responsibility, and Finance and Risk Oversight.
-All four committees are composed entirely of independent directors, and we have an independent lead director who chairs the executive session of our independent, non-management directors at each regularly scheduled board meeting.
+The Board operates through four committees: Audit, CGN, Sustainability and Corporate Responsibility (SCR), and Finance and Risk Oversight.
+All four committees are composed entirely of independent directors, and we have an independent lead director who chairs the executive session of our independent, non-management directors at each regularly scheduled Board meeting.

 We review our governance documents and policies regularly and propose changes whenever new rules or regulations are introduced; or whenever changes are consistent with good governance practice and in the best interests of our company and our shareholders.